shahbazaamir/opensearch-mcp-server-py/README.md

 - [CountTool](https://docs.opensearch.org/docs/latest/api-reference/search-apis/count/): Returns number of documents matching a query.
 - [ExplainTool](https://docs.opensearch.org/docs/latest/api-reference/search-apis/explain/): Returns information about why a specific document matches (or doesn't match) a query.
 - [MsearchTool](https://docs.opensearch.org/docs/latest/api-reference/search-apis/multi-search/): Allows to execute several search operations in one request.
+- [GenericOpenSearchApiTool]: A flexible tool that can call any OpenSearch API endpoint with custom paths, methods, query parameters, and request bodies.
+Reduces tool explosion by providing a single interface for all OpenSearch APIs.

 ### Additional Tools (Disabled by Default)
 The following tools are available but disabled by default.
 To enable them, see the [Tool Filter](USER_GUIDE.md#tool-filter) section in the User Guide.